Dave9400/HODLRaceDAO/GAS_SPONSORSHIP_SETUP.md

 ✅ Backend proxy endpoint created (`/api/paymaster`)
 ✅ Infrastructure ready for gas sponsorship
-⏳ Waiting for CDP_PAYMASTER_URL secret
-⏳ Frontend claim component needs update to use experimental hooks
+✅ Frontend claim component updated to use wagmi experimental hooks
+✅ Paymaster capabilities detection implemented
+✅ Automatic fallback to regular transaction when paymaster unavailable
+✅ Error handling for failed sponsored transactions
+⏳ Waiting for CDP_PAYMASTER_URL secret in production deployment

+**Next Step:** Add `CDP_PAYMASTER_URL` to your production deployment secrets, then redeploy!

-Once you add the `CDP_PAYMASTER_URL` secret, gas sponsorship will be automatically enabled!
+Once you add the `CDP_PAYMASTER_URL` secret and redeploy, gas sponsorship will be automatically enabled for Coinbase Smart Wallet users!